niketanmoon/nlp-with-python/1.Language Processing and Python/notes.md

 - `fdist.most_common`: helps to find most common words in the given text
 - `hapaxes`: gives single occuring words
-- `collactions`: sequence of words that occurs together often
+- `collocations`: sequence of words that occurs together often

 ## Tokens and word types